Breaking Ground on New Social Homes in South-East Queensland

 8 Apr 2026

-The milestone was celebrated at a groundbreaking ceremony on 31 March 2026, attended by the Hon.
+To mark the milestone, BlueCHP held a groundbreaking ceremony on 31 March 2026, bringing together key partners and stakeholders.
+It was attended by the Hon.
 Sam O’Connor MP, Queensland Minister for Housing and Public Works and Minister for Youth, alongside BlueCHP CEO, Charles Northcote, BlueCHP team members, and project partners.

 Social Housing in South-East Queensland